For Bright Cluster Manager 7.0 and Above, the relay host can be managed by BCM in the base partition.

 relayhost = [my.relay.host.com]

-in the /etc/postfix/main.cf file, outside the BCM autogenerated section on the head node.
+within the /etc/postfix/main.cf file, outside the BCM autogenerated section on the head node.

 - in cmgui the SMTP relay host value can be set in the Settings tab for the cluster resource